 DIY Succulents in a Seashell

-I’m not sure when the succulentĀ craze began, but I’ve happily jumped on board and have yet to look back.
+I’m not sure when the succulent craze began, but I’ve happily jumped on board and have yet to look back.
 Over the last few years, I’ve done a few succulent DIY projects, and I just can’t seem to tire of these cute little desert plants.
-Since I can’t resist buying these up every time I’m at Home Depot, I had to come up with new ways to use them at home.
-So. the DIY succulents in a seashell just made sense.

 I took the succulents out of their tiny planters and gently massaged the excess soil from their roots.
 This allowed me to easily manipulate how I wanted the succulents to “sit” in the seashell.